 What is bullying and harassment?

-According to a recent study, bullying and harassment in the workplace is worryingly common with 75% of participants saying they had been the victim of or had seen others being subject to bullying and harassment at work.
+Bullying and harassment in the workplace is worryingly common.
+According to a recent study, bullying and harassment in the workplace is increasingly prevalent with 75% of participants saying they had been the victim of or had seen others being subject to bullying and harassment at work.
 It impacts on the health and wellbeing of the victims and their loved ones and has a negative effect on the economy with millions of working hours being lost through sickness absence for work related stress.
-So if you’re one of those unfortunate people who are being bullied at work what can you do about it?

 The first thing is to recognise what bullying and harassment is.
 The ACAS guide on bullying and harassment at work defines bullying as: “offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient”.
 It provides the following examples of bullying: